Things to Do in Dhermi, Albania

-Best known for its beaches’ incredible beauty, Dhermi is a small village on the southern coast of Albanian Riviera, located between the two towns of Himare and Vlora.
+Best known for its beaches’ incredible beauty, Dhermi is a small village on the southern coast of Albanian Riviera, located between the two Himare and Vlora towns.
 It is a village of absolutely unique charm, characterized by a beautiful stone architecture typical of the South and surrounded by the lush vegetation of citrus and green olive trees, now a popular tourist destination for many years.
 You will surely be impressed by the appearance of this village perched on a mountain, with small houses all close together and stone alleys that climb up to the top.
 Below, clearly visible from above, the wonderful white pebble beaches that attract tourists from all over the world.

 Things to do in Dhermi

 More than 5 km long, the beaches of Dhermi are distinguished by the marvelous white sand that plunges into clear and deep waters, the ideal environment for snorkelers, who will find here incredible rocky bottoms inhabited by fish of all sizes.
 There are three of the most famous seaside resorts of this part of the southern coast, where tourists flock to enjoy whole days of relaxation in bays surrounded by wild nature: Dhermi, Drymades, and Palase.

 Just below the village, the beach of Dhermi is certainly the best equipped of all, especially in its northernmost part, where some many kiosks and restaurants offer the possibility to rent not only deckchairs and umbrellas but also pedal boats and canoes to reach the nearby Pirates’ Cave or some small bay hidden behind the rocks.

 The beach of Drymades is quieter, imposing, and very white, surrounded by wild and uncontaminated nature, and not well served by tourist facilities of any kind.
-This is the ideal destination for tourists searching for tranquility and small views hidden among the bays of the area.
+This is the ideal destination for tourists searching for tranquility and small views hidden among the area’s bays.

 But even wilder is the beautiful beach of Palace, just 8 kilometers north of the village of Dhermi, characterized by incredible tranquility and wonderful turquoise waters.